isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-soot-from-walls/index.md

 **Tools and Materials required** - Trisodium phosphate (TSP) - Soapy detergent and warm water - Empty Bucket and cloth or rag - Waterpoint and Stirrer - Protective gear goggles, Respirator, overall, gloves, and boots **Steps to Follow** - Wear protective gear boots, dustcoat, goggles, respirator, and gloves - Cover the floor with a polyethylene bag - Prepare TSP in the bucket follow manufacturers instructions - Dip a piece of cloth in TSP solution and start scrubbing over the soot-stained wall - gently - Repeat the previous steps until the soot is cleaned completely - Then, wash the wall with soapy detergent and warm water to remove traces of TSP and soot remains - Rinse the surface with clean water and leave it to dry NB: For very old soot stain, consider a scrubbing machine to aid in soot removal upon TSP application.

-> See Also: > Removing Paint from Brick

 ###  Method 2: Rubbing Alcohol and Melamine Sponge